FAITH DEVELOPMENT AT UUCGL

 You don’t need to go it alone.
 Parents and caregivers come to Unitarian Universalist (UU) congregations because our communities help raise children to be kind, respectful, fair-minded, caring, and strong enough to side with love, fight for justice, and be good environmental stewards.
 We nurture truth-seeking, spirituality, and a commitment to healing divisiveness in our world that will continue to shape and support our children as they grow.

 Here are some things we’ve been at UUCGL doing lately...

 Learning about native plants & stewardship of the Earth

 Acting, designing sets, & making our own video productions

 Visiting neighboring churches & learning about the world’s faith traditions

 Embarking on field trips & active learning projects

 Questions?
 Read more about our programs below and then come visit!
 Reach out to our Minister of Community Life and Learning, Rev. Chris Scheller with any questions and to coordinate your visit.
 After a few visits, if you’d like to attend more, please register all PreK-12th graders through this link.

 Sunday Morning Programs

-For children younger than PreK, we provide childcare in our nursery during the Sunday Service.
+For children younger than pre-K, we provide childcare in our nursery during the Sunday Service.
 We have a dedicated Childcare Provider and always abide by our Safe Church Policies and Guidelines.